FENECON Industrial XL Operating Instructions

 • Cooling system

-Before installation, carefully check whether the products are damaged and whether all accessories listed in the scope of delivery are included.
+Before installation, check carefully whether the products are damaged and whether all accessories listed in the scope of delivery are included.
 If a part is missing or damaged, contact the manufacturer/dealer.

 5.1.
 Select installation site

+5.1.1.
 Installation site

-• Only install the system outdoors.
+• Install the system outdoors.

-• Avoid dirt and dust during assembly and installation.
+• Avoid dirt and dust during assembly.

 • Do not install the electrical energy storage system in an area that is at risk of flooding.